ammein/ionic-programming/README.md

 `appBuild: resolveApp('build')` to `appBuild: resolveApp('www')`

-> Because your files will be served from `file://` add this line to your `package.json` (https://github.com/facebookincubator/create-react-app/issues/1094):
+> Because your files will be served from `file://` (https://github.com/facebookincubator/create-react-app/issues/1094)

+Add this line to your `package.json` :

 ```json
 "homepage": "."